raylutz/daffodil/README.md

 ## Memory Footprint

-A Pydf object is about 1/3 the size of a lod (list of dicts) because the column names are not repeated.
+A Pydf object is about 1/3 the size of a lod (list-of-dicts) because the column names are not repeated.
-However it takes about 4x more memory than a minimal Pandas dataframe and 10x more memory than single numpy array.
+However it takes about 4x more memory than a minimal Pandas dataframe and 10x more memory than single NumPy array.
 Yet, sometimes Pandas will be much larger when strings are included in the data.

 Thus, Pydf is a compromise.
 It is not as wasteful as commonly used list-of-dict for such tables, and is a good choice when rapid appends, inserts, row-based operations, and other mutation is required.
+It also provides row and column operations using \[row, col] indexes, which each can be slices.

 ## Supports incremental appends

 Pydf can append one or multiple rows, cols or another Pydf object extremely quickly, because it leverages Python's data referencing approach.
 If 'use_copy' is True, then a new deep copy is also made of the data, but this can be largely avoided in most data manipulation pipelines.
+When the data can be used without copying, then this will minimize overhead.

-A list of dictionaries is an easy to use data structure that mimics a 2-D array but it is expensive in space (3x larger than Pydf object) because the field names are repeated for each row.
+A lod (list-of-dicts) is an easy to use data structure that mimics a 2-D array but it is expensive in space (3x larger than Pydf object) because the field names are repeated for each row.
 Also, it does not offer array manipulation primitives offered by Pydf.

-## Can work with Pandas, Numpy, Sqlite

-Sometimes, Pandas or Numpy will be a good choice for array processing.
-In such cases, Pydf can be used to build the data structure and then port it to Pandas or Numpy.
-We must warn the user, however, that converting the data into Pandas has substantial overhead of about 360x compared with creating a copy of a Pydf structure.

-A Pydf object is faster to create from a csv data file, either from local disk or cloud storage.
-It can be used in those cases when data is to be manipulated in record-based systems where column-based math operations are not used very often.
-Simple searches, grouping, and other operations are very fast but usually can't match the performance of Pandas or Numpy once a dataframe is constructed.
-Yet for most use-cases, the benefit once in Pandas does not out-weigh the cost of getting there.

 ## Column names

 Similar to Pandas and other dataframe concepts, Pydf has a separate set of column names that can be optionally used to name the columns.
 This is organized internally as a Python dictionary for fast column lookups by name.
-There are no restrictions on column names except to avoid double underscore "__" in the names, which is used to allow arbitrary names in SQLite.
+There are no restrictions on column names.
+If you may use our interface with SQLite, you must avoid using the double underscore "__" in the names, which is used to allow arbitrary names in SQLite.
 Also, please be aware that SQLite is case insensitive while Pydf is generally sensitive to case.

-Other than that any characters, spaces and punctuation can be used.
-However, avoid spaces and punctuation if possible and use underscore ("_") to separate characters into groups.
+Other than that, any characters, spaces and punctuation can be used.
+However, avoid spaces and punctuation if possible and use underscore ("_") to separate characters into groups rather than space when you have control.

 When reading CSV files, the header is normally taken from the first (non-comment) line.
-However, you may be working with CSV files without a header.
-If user_format is specified on reading csv files, the csv data will be pre-processed and "comment" lines starting with # removed.
+If "user_format" is specified on reading csv files, the csv data will be pre-processed and "comment" lines starting with # removed.

-Set noheader=True to avoid creating a header line from csv input, so column names need not exist.
+In some cases, you may be working with CSV files without a header of column names.
+Set noheader=True to avoid capturing the column names from the header line from csv input, and then column names will not be defined.

-Otherwise, column names are taken from first (non-comment) line and must be unique (or they are amended to be so.)
+When column names are taken from first (non-comment) line, they must exist (not blank) and be unique.
-If there are columns without any names provided, then these are named "UnnamedN" where N is the column number staring at 0.
+If there any column name is blank, then these are named "UnnamedN" where N is the column number staring at 0.
 If there are duplicates, then the duplicate name is named "duplicatename_N", where 'duplicatename' is the original name and N is the column number.
+If you don't want this behavior, then use noheader=True and handle definition of the 'cols' parameter yourself.

 Even if column names are established, Pydf still allows that columns can be indexed by number.
 Therefore, it is best if the column names used are not pure numbers, to avoid confusion.
 Traditional column names can be added with .add_AZ_cols() function, similar to spreadsheet programs, `'A', 'B', ...
 'Z', 'AA', 'AB'...`.
-The fact that columns can be both indexed by number and by name is an improvement over Pandas which allows only that the column names can be used, although they can be numeric.

 ## Row keyfield